corrode/corrode.github.io/content/blog/handling-none-option/index.md

 +++
-title = "Handling None - A Common Rust Papercut" date = 2024-08-21
-template = "article.html"
+title = "Don't Unwrap Options: There's A Wetter Way" date = 2024-08-25 template = "article.html"
 [extra]
 series = "Idiomatic Rust"
 +++

-I noticed that handling the `None` variant of `Option` is a common papercut in Rust.
+I noticed that handling the `None` variant of `Option` without falling back on `unwrap()` is a common papercut in Rust.
-It has been discussed a million times already, but in this post, I also want to give you a bit of background on why it is the way it is and teach you a bit about Rust's type system.
+It has been discussed a million times already, but it's a common topic in trainings and, surpringly, not even the Rust book mentions my favorite approach to handling it and many forum posts are outdated.

+With practice, robust error handling becomes as easy as `unwrap()`, but safer.

-Jump to the end if you're in a hurry.
+Jump to the end if you're in a hurry and need a quick recommendation.

 ## The Problem